 The short story...

-Katherine is the critically acclaimed author and illustrator of picture books published around the world, including Little Wing and the Squish Rabbit series.
-Her books have received starred Kirkus reviews, been named CBC Children's Choice books and been shortlisted for numerous awards.
+Katherine is a fan girl of ice cream, tea, travel and all things papery.
+She is also the critically acclaimed author and illustrator of many picture books, including Little Wing and the Squish Rabbit series, which have been published around the world.
+Her books have received glowing reviews in The New York Times, have been given starred Kirkus reviews and have been shortlisted for numerous awards.
 She is regularly booked to speak in schools, libraries and at festivals and she is a passionate advocate for literacy and the arts.
-In another life, Katherine worked for many years as a paediatric occupational therapist, specialising as a children’s counsellor.
+In another life, Katherine worked as a paediatric occupational therapist, specialising as a children’s counselor.
 She has also studied graphic design and loves typography, grammar and vintage teacups.

 The long story...